salbybba/Jocelyn/site.md

 ## Sunday, April 16

 I wish we spent easter together, I miss your pretty face.
-I can't wait for my birthday because we'll get to spend time togther. **I LOVE YOU**
+I can't wait for our trip to LA in a week to see Penny and go to Knott's.
+And then we have Sun God and my birthday. **I LOVE YOU.**

 ![](IMG_1600.jpg)